 Predictive modeling is a form of artificial intelligence that uses data mining and probability to forecast or estimate more granular, specific outcomes.

 For example, predictive modeling could help identify customers who are likely to purchase our new One AI software over the next 90 days.

-To do so, we could indicate a desired outcome (a people analytics infrastructure software purchase) and work backwards to identify traits in customer data that have previously indicated they are ready to make a purchase soon (for example, they might have the decision-making authority on their people analytics team, have an established budget for the project, completed a demo, and find Phil like-able and helpful).
+To do so, we could indicate a desired outcome (a purchase of our people analytics software solution) and work backwards to identify traits in customer data that have previously indicated they are ready to make a purchase soon.
+(For example, they might have the decision-making authority on their people analytics team, have an established budget for the project, completed a demo, and found Phil like-able and helpful.)
 Predictive modeling would run the data and establish which of these factors actually contributed to the sale.